 - Bake for 8-10 minutes or until golden brown.

-- Yes, these cookies will freeze beautifully.
-Store in an airtight container or ziplock bag for up to two months.
+Yes, these cookies will freeze beautifully.
+Store in an airtight container or ziplock bag for two to three months.

 Butter cookies are simple to make with minimal ingredients and are certain showstoppers!
 Grandma's recipe didn't include rolling them in sugar, but that added a special touch and made them so pretty!
 Wouldn't you agree?